Inaugurates market sanitation task force

 By Olasunkanmi Akoni

-In order to further ease task of doing business as well as eradicate street trading with attendant hazards, Lagos State Government in collaboration with an organisation, has launched and distributed corners shops to some roadside traders at Central Business Districts, CBD, Lagos Island, even as it called on other corporate organizations, individuals to partner with it in the elimination of the menace.
+In order to further ease task of doing business as well as eradicate street trading with attendant hazards, Lagos State Government in collaboration with Mikano International Limited has launched and distributed corners shops to some roadside traders at Central Business Districts, CBD, Lagos Island, even as it called on other corporate organizations, individuals to partner with it in the elimination of the menace.

-The Special Adviser to the Governor on Central Business District, Mr. Agboola Dabiri who made the remarks during the distribution of the 30 shops to beneficiaries of the pilot scheme at Onikan Lagos, yesterday, explained that the initiative was part of efforts at eradicating street trading within Lagos CBD.
+The Special Adviser to the Governor on Central Business District, Mr. Agboola Dabiri who made the remark during the distribution of the 30 shops donated by Mikano to beneficiaries of the pilot scheme at Onikan Lagos, yesterday, explained that the initiative was part of efforts at eradicating street trading within Lagos CBD.

-Dabiri, who commended the company, Mikano, for the gesture in living up to their social corporate responsibility, warned traders who display wares on the roads and walkways to desist henceforth.
+Dabiri, while commending the company for the gesture in living up to their social corporate responsibility, warned traders who are fond of displaying wares on the roads and walkways to desist henceforth.

 He said, “Lagos State Government has now provided an alternative to selling on the streets and walkways in the area and will not tolerant the continuous display of wares on streets and walkways any longer”.